 For DSLRs, and for food bloggers especially, I think the 50mm f1.8 lenses (Canon and Nikon have good options) are great and really affordable, and you can get some great shots with them!
 If you’re on a budget, definitely start with the 50mm f1.8 and upgrade to the 50mm f1.4 in a few years.
 Depending on what you’re shooting, you likely won’t shoot at f1.4 (I hardly ever do), but the lens quality is superior to the f1.8.
 You may not notice the difference if you’re not a professional photographer, though.

 I use Adobe Lightroom to edit my photos.
 I edit every single photo before they get published on the blog.
 Most of the edits I make are pretty minor.
 Lightroom makes this easy and fast.

 Video Editing Software

-I currently use either iMovie or Final Cut Pro to edit my videos.
+I currently use Final Cut Pro to edit my videos.

 - PicMonkey: Great for making collages or adding text to your photos.
 Not my favorite for editing photos (see Photography section for my choice).
 Has a free option.
 I recommend starting there.
 If you want more, you can try the Royale for about one month for free.
 The paid option has nice additional features, and I personally use it and love it.
 For less than the cost of a cup of coffee per month, you can make sweet graphics.
 Click here to sign up.
 I’ve been Royale since 2015.